CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 To view switches and hosts with the most EVPN sessions:

-1. Open the large Network Services|All EVPN Sessions card.
+1. Open the large Network Services/All EVPN Sessions card.

 2. Select **Top Switches with Most Sessions** from the filter above the table.